Introduction to quantum mechanics

-Quantum mechanics is the study of matter and matter's interactions with energy on the scale of atomic and subatomic particles.
-By contrast, classical physics explains matter and energy only on a scale familiar to human experience, including the behavior of astronomical bodies such as the Moon.
+Quantum mechanics (QM) is the study of matter and of matter's interactions with energy on the scale of atomic and subatomic particles.
+(By contrast, classical physics explains matter and energy only on a scale familiar to human experience, including the behavior of astronomical bodies such as the Moon.)
 Classical physics is still used in much of modern science and technology.
 However, towards the end of the 19th century, scientists discovered phenomena in both the large (macro) and the small (micro) worlds that classical physics could not explain.
-The desire to resolve inconsistencies between observed phenomena and classical theory led to a revolution in physics, a shift in the original scientific paradigm: the development of quantum mechanics.
+The desire to resolve inconsistencies between observed phenomena and classical theory led to a revolution in physics, a shift in that science's original paradigm: the development of quantum mechanics.

-Many aspects of quantum mechanics yield unexpected results, defying expectations and deemed counterintuitive.
+Many aspects of quantum mechanics yield unexpected results, defying expectations and appearing counterintuitive.
 These aspects can seem paradoxical as they map behaviors quite differently from those seen at larger scales.
-In the words of quantum physicist Richard Feynman, quantum mechanics deals with "nature as She is—absurd".
+In the words of quantum physicist Richard Feynman, quantum mechanics deals with "nature as she is — absurd".
 Features of quantum mechanics often defy simple explanations in everyday language.
-One example of this is the uncertainty principle: precise measurements of position cannot be combined with precise measurements of velocity.
-Another example is entanglement: a measurement made on one particle (such as an electron that is measured to have spin 'up') will correlate with a measurement on a second particle (an electron will be found to have spin 'down') if the two particles have a shared history.
+One example of this is the uncertainty principle — precise measurements of position cannot be combined with precise measurements of velocity.
+Another example is entanglement — a measurement made on one particle (such as an electron that is measured to have spin 'up') will correlate with a measurement on a second particle (an electron will be found to have spin 'down') if the two particles have a shared history.
 This will apply even if it is impossible for the result of the first measurement to have been transmitted to the second particle before the second measurement takes place.

-Quantum mechanics helps people understand chemistry, because it explains how atoms interact with each other and form molecules.
-Many remarkable phenomena can be explained using quantum mechanics, like superfluidity.
-For example, if liquid helium cooled to a temperature near absolute zero is placed in a container, it spontaneously flows up and over the rim of its container; this is an effect which cannot be explained by classical physics.
+Quantum mechanics helps people understand chemistry because it explains how atoms interact with each other and form molecules.
+QM can account for many remarkable phenomena, like superfluidity.
+For example, if liquid helium cooled to a temperature near absolute zero is placed in a container, it spontaneously flows up and over the rim of its container; this is an event that classical physics cannot explain.

 History

 James C. Maxwell's unification of the equations governing electricity, magnetism, and light in the late 19th century led to experiments on the interaction of light and matter.
-Some of these experiments had aspects which could not be explained until quantum mechanics emerged in the early part of the 20th century.
+Some of these experiments had aspects that could not be explained until quantum mechanics emerged in the early part of the 20th century.